Designing therapeutic strategies to individualize therapy

 Overview

 It is important to identify which subpopulations will respond to the treatment to achieve better therapeutic effect and avoid toxicity.
+Our lab is using multiple omics approaches together with experimental systems and patient data to identify biomarkers to predict therapeutic response and select appropriate therapies based on biomarkers.
 At the same time, it also is important to understand why some patients do not respond to, or stop responding to, a given therapy.
 This is the goal of pharmacogenomics and individualized therapy — the future of medicine.

 Pharmacogenomics is a rapidly growing field, and it has already had a real impact on the practice of medicine.
 Our lab is involved in every aspect of pharmacogenomics research from discovery and translation to the clinical implementation of pharmacogenomics.